rust-lang/rfcs/text/0000-imply-option.md

     | T | F | F      |
     | T | T | T      |
 ```
-The Rust addition I am suggesting can be encapsulated as "If `x` is `true`, I care about the value of `y`; else I do not care about the value of `y`." or:
+The Rust addition this RFC suggests can be encapsulated as "If `x` is `true`, I care about the value of `y`; else I do not care about the value of `y`." or:
 ```
     | x | x -> y |
     | F | None   |
     | T | Some(y)|
 ```
-My initial proposal for how this addition could be implemented is:
+This RFCs initial proposal for how this addition could be implemented is:
 ```
     impl<T: Sized> Option<T> {
         /// A straight forward implementation of the `implies` operation for predicate logic.